 Electrical hazards in the workplace can be very dangerous for your property and your staff, and you could face legal action in some circumstances.
 As such, preventing and reducing these electrical hazards is an important consideration for any workplace.
 Here at Walker Electrical, we are Preston’s leading electrical experts.
 From commercial businesses to industry and warehousing, we have a wealth of experience across a range of sectors.
 As a result, we have produced this guide to preventing electrical hazards in the workplace.

-Different options for preventing workplace electrical hazards
+What are the options for preventing electrical hazards in the workplace?

 There are a number of different options that you can consider to reduce the risks of electrical hazards in the workplace.
 These include:

 - keeping up with electrical maintenance

 - fire alarm maintenance